nerfstudio-project/nerfstudio/docs/quickstart/installation.md

 **Solution**:

-Reinstall pytorch with the correct CUDA version.
+Reinstall PyTorch with the correct CUDA version.
 See [pytorch](pytorch) under Dependencies, above.

  <br />